EpocDotFr/staticjinjaplus/docs/index.md

 ready for real world usage.

 staticjinjaplus try to fill these gaps, while still being built on staticjinja and its philosophy: keep it simple, stupid.

+!!! note
-Note staticjinjaplus is opinionated: choices have been made to cover some use cases, but not all.
+     staticjinjaplus is opinionated: choices have been made to cover some use cases, but not all.
 This is not your average static site generator.

 ## Features